crystalin/better-voice-typing/README.md

 - [x] Add feature to auto-stop on complete silence, like when mic settings aren't configured properly.
 - [x] Left clicking on the taskbar icon should copy the most recently transcribed message to clipboard.
 - [x] Ability to restart the app via "Restart" option in the system tray menu.
+- [x] Use a very fast and cheap LLM model to correct for grammatically wront sentence structures (due to pausing in speech) and ...-s
+- [ ] Add support for other languages (currently only English is supported)
+- [ ] Migrate to `uv` for dependency and environment management
+- [ ] Some warning or auto-stop if recording duration is going to be too long (due to API limits)
 - [ ] Migrate to using LiteLLM as wrapper to support other LLM providers.
 - [ ] Handling for the `settings.json` file, so I'm not committing changes to mine.
 - [ ] Review and validate setup and installation process
 - [ ] Write tests for installation/update process
 - [ ] Update and improve README.md
-- [ ] Use a very fast and cheap LLM model to correct for grammatically wront sentence structures (due to pausing in speech) and ...-s
 - [ ] Improved transcription accuracy via VLM for code variables, proper nouns and abbreviations using screenshot context and cursor position

 ## TODO - Future
-- [ ] Fix bug where the caps lock activation gets inverted where recording only starts on when caps lock is enabled.
-So need to record with caps lock enabled setting.
-While CTRL and CAPS still functions to toggle the caps lock.
 - [ ] Customizable activation shortcuts for recording control
 - [ ] Smart Capture: Record audio in 1-2 minute chunks with silence detection, process chunks with Whisper in background, then combine and clean results with an LLM